The Fair Commission Model of Goodwill: A New Business Appraisal Approach

 Summary

 The idea that the highest bidder is operating in a different market is confusing to appraisal users and, in the end, lacks economic sense.
 Users of appraisals need to know what a subject company will sell for.
 Assuming the sale is arms length and the seller is rational, this will be the high bid.
 All bidders will have a certain mix of resources that they seek to exploit synergistically.
 The high bidder may or may not be the investor with the greatest endowment of resources.
 All these considerations are ultimately irrelevant to appraisal users.
 The high bid is precisely the price appraisal users want to know, and this price is indeed the fair market value.
-From the standpoint of real world economics, the distinction between fair market value and investment prednisone or synergistic value is dubious.
+From the standpoint of real world economics, the distinction between fair market value and investment tadalafil or synergistic value is dubious.

 Endnotes